-This accessibility statement applies to the Library website and associated functions i.e. FAQs, student meeting room booking and online tutorials created using the LibWizard platform, at https://libguides.leedsbeckett.ac.uk/.
-Individual accessibility statements for other Library systems can be accessed via the Libraries and Learning Innovation Accessibility Statement page.
+This accessibility statement applies to the Library website and associated functions i.e. FAQs, online chat, appointment and room bookings, forms and online tutorials created using the LibWizard platform, at https://libguides.leedsbeckett.ac.uk/.
+Individual accessibility statements for other Library systems can be accessed via the Library Services Accessibility Statement page.

 This website is run by Leeds Beckett University.
 It has been created using the LibGuides platform which is provided by Springshare.
 We want as many people as possible to be able to use this website.
 For example, that means you should be able to: